 Implementation - 5 Tips for Success

-As colleges start creating overwhelming amounts of content, they often start looking for a digital asset management solution, but quickly find themselves overwhelmed by the process of choosing a DAM vendor.
+As colleges start creating overwhelming amounts of content, they often start looking for a digital asset management solution but quickly find themselves overwhelmed by the process of choosing a DAM vendor.

 After working with other organizations that have suffered similar pains, we wanted to share these 5 tips that will make the DAM selection process much easier:

-1. Learn the needs of all future users.
+1. Learn the needs of all future users

 When you’re dealing with an organization that’s made up of dozens of departments, offices, groups and hundreds of individual users, it makes sense to systematically map out all potential uses and understand which permission levels are needed.
 Typically, marketing teams handle the “management” of the DAM, and require admin access and training to make the most of the DAM system.
 Other individual academic departments and university offices will require more controlled permissions that ensure they use the most up-to-date assets.

 Some schools also benefit from allowing public access to the DAM system, encouraging individuals to upload images from campus events and fundraisers or downloading the school’s logo and other brand material.
 All of these functions need to be accounted for from the start if you intend to select a DAM that meets all of your needs.
 It's helped leading universities, like the University of Windsor, achieve success with DAM.

-2. Hold meetings dedicated to planning a DAM initiative.
+2. Hold meetings dedicated to planning a DAM initiative

 The best way to ensure that all users are accounted for is to hold a series of planning meetings that define and strategize the DAM initiative.
 Although it can be near impossible to meet with every possible DAM user, in the past our customers have nominated representatives from each department and/or location to represent them on a DAM committee to ensure their needs are heard and tended to.
 This process provides an informed understanding of the needs of everyone across the entire school and allows you to set up your DAM in a way that will accommodate everyone.

-3. Build a list of requirements.
+3. Build a list of requirements

 When planning a DAM initiative, it’s best to write out and prioritize a list of technology, security, and user interface requirements.